jnkx9c/Artificial-Intelligence/PROJECT.md

 Below is the list of all phases and the outline of what you will be working on in each phase.

 ### Phase I. Data analysis & preparation
+1. Practice Activities 1 and 2 in [Neural networks using Tensorflow](https://github.com/badriadhikari/neural-networks-using-tensorflow).
 1. Watch [how to clean a tabular dataset for machine learning](https://youtu.be/0bj6KbEUJ_o).
+1. Load the dataset in a Python Notebook and normalize your data.
+1. In your report:
-1. Discuss why you chose to work on this project.
+    - Discuss why you chose to work on this project.
-1. Describe the dataset and its source.
+    - Describe the dataset and its source.
-1. Visualize/plot the distributions of each input features and discuss the range of the values (min, max, mean, median, etc.).
+    - Visualize/plot the distributions of each input features and discuss the range of the values (min, max, mean, median, etc.).
 For example, plot histograms showing distribution of each input features.
-1. Discuss the distribution of the output labels.
+    - Discuss the distribution of the output labels.
 In the case of classification, check if the data is imbalanced by calculating what percentage of the output labels are 0 and what percentage are 1.
 If your dataset is heavily imbalanced (for example, 1% vs 99%) it may be easier if you choose a different dataset.
 In the case of regression, check if the values are uniformly distributed or not by plotting the distribution of the output variable.
-1. Discuss how you normalized your data.
+    - Discuss how you normalized your data.

 [Here](https://github.com/zegster/artificial-intelligence/blob/master/data_analysis_and_preparation/Data_Analysis_and_Preparation.pdf) is an example report.